SodiumEyes/AmpYear/README.md

 # AmpYear
 A KSP plugin that allows better management of electricity and adds ION RCS & Pulsed Plasma Thruster RCS.
 Fork of original AmpYear by SodiumEyes until he returns or gives permission to take over the Mod.
+Requires Module Manager by Sarbian.
+Link available in the KSP forum Post.

 Notes for Operation:
 The manager function must be switched on (via the menu) for a small Electrical cost to manage power consumption across the vehicle.
 You cannot activate autopilot/SAS, subysstems, luxury items unless the Manager is active.